Icelandic summer is calling you for an adventure. | Check this out!

 Anthropologist, social media guru, Icelandic nature and food enthusiast.

-Find out all about Icelandic Women: Do you get paid to marry them?
+Find out about Icelandic Women: Do you get paid to marry them?
 What about gender equality?
 Who are some of the most famous Icelandic women?
 What is it like dating in Iceland?
 And so much more.

-• 2018 – MeToo: The movement shook Iceland like the rest of the world resulting in an open conversation between Icelandic men and women and people being punished.
+• 2018 – MeToo: The movement shook Iceland like the rest of the world, resulting in an open conversation between Icelandic men and women and people being punished.

 • 2017 – Free the Nipple: started after women were asked to leave the pool for sunbathing topless